confluentinc/ksql/docs/includes/ksql-includes.rst

                of the CLI executable.
 If you are starting the KSQL CLI from the default |cp| location, ``<path-to-confluent>/bin``, you must override this default behavior by using the ``LOG_DIR`` variable.

-               For example, to store your logs in ``/ksql_logs`` run this command when starting the KSQL CLI:
+               For example, to store your logs in ``/ksql_logs`` directory within your current working directory, run this command when starting the KSQL CLI:

                .. code:: bash